ApinePro/cortado_visual_query/src/frontend/src/assets/doc/user_manual.md

 ### Variant Information Explorer
 ![medium](./screenshots/variant_explorer/variant_info_explorer_detail.png) <br>

-By clicking the variant's count in Variant Explorer, a new Variant Information Explorer window opened in the stack of Variant Explorer.
-In Variant Information Explorer, all cases of the selected variant are listed, with their information including case ID, earliest and latest timestamp, and duration.
-The case list could be sorted by case ID (in alphabet order), timestamp, and duration.
+By clicking the variant's count in <em>Variant Explorer</em>, a new <em>Variant Information Explorer</em> window opens in the stack of Variant Explorer.
+In the window, all cases of the selected variant are listed along with their information including <em>case ID, earliest, latest timestamp,</em> and <em>duration</em>.
+All the columns can also be sorted.

 ### Case Information Explorer
 ![medium](./screenshots/variant_explorer/case_explorer_detail.png)<br>

-By clicking the case ID in Variant Information Explorer, a new Case Information Explorer window opened in the stack of Variant Explorer.
+By clicking the case ID in Variant Information Explorer, a new Case Information Explorer window opens in the stack of Variant Explorer.
 In Case Information Explorer, the events of the selected case are listed in time order, with their information including starting timestamp, ending timestamp, duration, and resources of the event.

 ### Variant Sorting